cth2015/cth-documentation-middleman/source/content/projects/coding-the-humanities-pilot.html.md

 - title: Blogposts
   url: http://codingthehumanities.com.s3-website-us-east-1.amazonaws.com/essays
 ---
-The CtH pilot proved that so-called bootcamp model of teaching works in university.
+The Coding the Humanities pilot proved that so-called bootcamp model of teaching works in university.
 Next step: to integrate the model into the regular classroom.